-Toobaie, Asra/ TA (2011) Effect of food abundance on aggressiveness and territory size of juvenile rainbow trout, Oncorhynchus mykiss.
+Toobaie, Asra (2011) Effect of food abundance on aggressiveness and territory size of juvenile rainbow trout, Oncorhynchus mykiss.
 Masters thesis, Concordia University.

 |PDF - Accepted Version|